 If you want to become a foster carer with Foster Care Connect, the process will take around six months.

-Step 5 Form F assessment, including home study: This is the longest part of the process, taking 4-6 months.
+Step 4 Form F assessment, including home study: This is the longest part of the process, taking 4-6 months.
 It includes a series of interviews with you, your partner, birth children, and standard checks including Local Authority check, Disclosure Scotland (PVG Protecting Vulnerable Groups registration), health visitor and school checks.
 It may also be appropriate to ask your employer for a reference.
 It may also be necessary to meet with a previous partner.
 You will be asked to complete a medical history form, and then visit your GP for a medical to be completed on your medical fitness to foster.
 You will also be asked for references.
 One of our Form F assessors will complete what is known as a Form F report at the end of the assessment.
 You are very much part of the assessment process, and you will be able to read the report with the Form F assessor, and make any required changes.
-This isn’t as daunting as it sounds, and every step is vital to ensure that you are prepared for a child to be placed with you.
+This isn’t as daunting as it sounds, and every step is vital to ensure that you are prepared for a child to be matched with you.

 This application and training process is free to applicants.
 Foster Care Connect pays for your initial training and full assessment, including costs of medical, local authority and disclosure checks.
 We also provide free ongoing professional development training for all foster carers who foster with us, to help keep your skills and knowledge up to date.